 Jessica Seinfeld's famous yummy dessert alternative.
 It's vegan and gluten-free, too!

 Put the bananas, peanut butter, coconut oil, cinnamon, nutmeg, and salt in a food processor and let them rest for 2-3 minutes.

 If you want a frozen yogurt consistency, then serve it up as-is!
 Or, if you like a firmer ice cream consistency, put it into a container and freeze for an hour.
 Garnish with dark chocolate shavings or cinnamon!

 No-bake cookies don't use flour and don't need butter.
-You can use vegan ingredient substitutes such as honey, coconut oil, or ghee instead of butter, and as in with these No-Bake Chocolate Peanut Butter cookies, any nut butter instead of peanut butter.
-No-bake cookies are better-for-you but still delicious.
+You can use vegan ingredient substitutes such as honey, coconut oil, or ghee instead of butter with these No-Bake Chocolate Peanut Butter cookies.
+On the stove, heat and mix 1/2 cup creamy nut butter, 1/4 cup honey, 1/4 cup coconut oil (solid), 2 Tbsp unsweetened cocoa powder, 1/4 tsp sea salt, 1 tsp vanilla, 1 cup quick-cooking oats, and 1/4 cup shredded unsweetened coconut.
+Drop in heaping tablespoons onto your prepared baking sheet, then let them chill in the freezer.
+These no-bake cookies are better-for-you but still delicious.

-Use cocoa powder to get your chocolate fix and the benefits of dark chocolate in your oats, or melt and drizzle for chocolate-covered popcorn.
+You can also use cocoa powder to get your chocolate fix and the benefits of dark chocolate in your oats or melt and drizzle for chocolate-covered on popcorn.
 You could also add a spoonful to your Vegan Vice Cream for a guilt-free chocolate peanut butter twist.